Battle of Las Navas de Tolosa: Battle

 Alfonso crossed the mountain range that defended the Almohad camp, sneaking through the Despeñaperros Pass, led by Martín Alhaja, a local shepherd who knew the area.
-The Christian coalition caught the encamped Moorish army by surprise, and Alhaja was granted the hereditary title Cabeza de Vaca for his assistance to Alfonso VIII.
+On 16 July 1212, the Christian coalition caught the encamped Moorish army by surprise, and Alhaja was granted the hereditary title Cabeza de Vaca for his assistance to Alfonso VIII.

 The battle was fought at relatively close range, so that neither the Almohads nor the Spaniards could use archers in the melee-dominated fight.
 Spanish knights became locked in close-quarter combat, in which they were superior to the Almohads.

 Some of the Spanish knights, namely the Order of Santiago, eventually broke the Almohad line of defense decisively as they inflicted heavy casualties on the Almohads and established a breakthrough with gaps appearing in the enemy lines.
 This led to a possible spearhead.
 King Sancho VII then led his mounted knights through the gaps, exploiting them, and charged at the Caliph's tent.

-According to legend, the Caliph had surrounded his tent with a bodyguard of slave-warriors.
+The Caliph had surrounded his tent with a bodyguard of black slave-warriors.
 Though it was once claimed that these men were chained together to prevent flight, it is considered more likely that this results from a mistranslation of the word "serried", meaning a densely packed formation.
 The Navarrese force led by their king Sancho VII broke through this bodyguard.
 The Caliph escaped, but the Moors were routed, leaving heavy casualties on the battlefield.
 The victorious Christians seized several prizes of war; Muhammad al-Nasir's tent and standard were delivered to Pope Innocent III.

 Christian losses were far fewer, only about 2,000 men (though not so few as legend had it).
 The losses were particularly notable among the Orders: those killed included Pedro Gómez de Acevedo (bannerman of the Order of Calatrava), Alvaro Fernández de Valladares (comendator of the Order of Santiago), Pedro Arias (master of the Order of Santiago, died of wounds on 3 August), and Gomes Ramires (Portuguese master of the Knights Templar and simultaneously master of Leon, Castile, and Portugal); Ruy Díaz (master of the Order of Calatrava) was so grievously wounded that he had to resign his command.

-Muhammad al-Nasir died in Marrakech shortly afterwards.
+Muhammad al-Nasir did not overcome the defeat of this battle: he went to Marrakesh and locked himself in his palace until his death a year later.